 Bâtonnier – official name given to the lawyer who runs the Legal Aid scheme.

 Engagement letter – a document which describes the way in which two people agree to work together

 Legal profession – a group of people who have a qualification in law

-What is Legal Aid
+What is Legal Aid?

-Legal Aid is a service provided by the legal profession in Jersey at their expense under which people who cannot afford a lawyer or are unable to obtain one, can do so.
+Legal Aid is a service provided by the legal profession in Jersey at their expense under which people who cannot afford a lawyer or who are unable to get one, can do so.
 Legal services are provided on a rota by lawyers who have been qualified for less than fifteen years.